 The best thing about social deduction games is that they require very minimal setup and instructions.
 A game like the Mafia needs no cards, boards or even detailed instructions.
 You can play this with groups of 12 to 100 people.

-Try out a social deduction game for your next program on decision making and let us know how it went.
+Try out a social deduction game in your next program on decision making and let us know how it went.we

 - A Theoretical Study of Mafia Games: https://arxiv.org/pdf/0804.0071.pdf